 BCPS is a National Model for Computer Science

 Broward County Public Schools (BCPS) continues to be spotlighted by the White House as a national model for expanding access to computer science in schools.
-Through the District’s #BrowardCodes initiative, in 2017/18 more than 50,000 students will be positively impacted by computer science offerings at 100 percent of BCPS K-12 schools.
+Through the District’s #BrowardCodes initiative, in 2017/18 more than 50,000 students are positively impacted by computer science offerings at 100 percent of BCPS K-12 schools.

 View the Code.org partnership video from 2013 where BCPS became the first school district in the nation to partner with Code.org to increase access to computer science courses, curriculum and resources in schools.
 Since then, BCPS has also been named a Regional Partner with Code.org, which provides additional funding to build a community for computer science.
-This includes creating a cohort of 20 master teacher trainers and increasing the number of computer science trained K-12 teachers to over 1,000.
+This includes creating a cohort of 20 master teacher trainers and increasing the number of computer science-trained K-12 teachers to over 1,000.

 In addition, 20 middle schools now offer a high school level computer science course, and 2,000 high school students are enrolled in computer science courses at the college level through Advanced Placement or college dual enrollment.